How to find a good business lawyer

 Whether you run a small business or a successful start-up, one of your biggest fears is probably being sued.
 No matter how carefully you conduct your business, a wrong step or a bad hire can quickly come back to haunt you.

 The best way to protect yourself from future legal problems is to invest time and resources in finding a good business lawyer.

-Step 1: Determine why you may need a business lawyer
+Step 1: Determine why you might need a business lawyer

 The best time to hire a business lawyer is before you need one.